What Are the Advantages of Being a Pilot?

-Being an airline pilot is probably one of the best jobs in the world, but it’s no easy task.
+Being an airline pilot is probably one of the best jobs in the world.
 Whether you’re a pilot of a private plane, a commercial airline or a cargo aircraft, you’ll be responsible for commanding the flight and looking after the safety of yourself and others aboard.

 Traveling is one of the major perks of this career.
 Being an airline pilot means you have opportunities to go to places you’ve never been - and get paid to do it!